FLAVOURTALK 2025 CONFERENCE PROGRAMME

 Jamie Rice

-Director Global Data and Insight, Food Trending, UK
+Global Director of Data and Insight, Food Trending, UK

 Biography